Qui sommes-nous ?

 • Preparations meeting an identified therapeutic need, which are necessary and have no therapeutic equivalent.
 ANSM proposes a harmonisation of preparation formulas in order to improve and standardise their preparation and control in accordance with optimal quality.
 A formula is drafted and then published in the French Pharmacopoeia.
 The pharmacist is then required to strictly adhere to the formula described.

-• ANSM identifies “potentially at-risk” preparations, and assesses the adverse reactions reported for pharmacovigilance as for all medicines.
+• ANSM identifies “potentially at-risk” preparations, and assesses the adverse reactions reported through pharmacovigilance as with all medicines.

 It reviews the use of these preparations in hospital – and if necessary community – settings, by conducting a survey on in-house pharmacies and community pharmacies.